urschrei/pyzotero/doc/index.rst

         i[0]['data']['creators'][0]['lastName'] = 'Bowles'
         zot.update_item(i[0])

+  .. py:method:: Zotero.update_items(items)

+      Update items in your library.
+The API only accepts 50 items per call, so longer updates are chunked

+      :param list items: a list of dicts containing Item data.
+Fields not in item will be left unmodified.
+      :rtype: Boolean

+      Will return ``True`` if the request was successful, or will raise an error.

   .. py:method:: Zotero.check_items(items)

       Check whether items to be created on the server contain only valid keys.
 This method first creates a set of valid keys by calling :py:meth:`item_fields()`, then compares the user-created dicts to it.
 If any keys in the user-created dicts are unknown, a ``InvalidItemFields`` exception is raised, detailing the invalid fields.

       :param list items: one or more dicts containing item data
       :rtype: List.
 Each list item is a valid dict containing item data.

 Uploading files